Skip to Main Content

 The video below from Texas Appleseed discusses some common scare tactics from debt collectors.

-Both Texas and Federal law prevent debt collectors from calling you repeatedly with the intent to harass or annoy you.
+Both Texas and federal law prevent debt collectors from calling you repeatedly with the intent to harass or annoy you.

-Texas and Federal Law
+Texas & Federal Law

 • They must identify themselves as debt collectors when trying to send a message or add someone as a friend.